UdeS-GRO/S4H2019-ROS-sensor-head/README.md

 ## Introduction

 3 axis head system that can be controlled by a cell phone or a USB controller.
-This open source project is part of the Robotics Engineering Project Course at the Université de Sherbrooke.
+This open-source project is part of the Robotics Engineering Project Course at the Université de Sherbrooke.

 Useful links: